mdbresources/mdbresources.github.io/android/_posts/2018-09-02-android-lesson-0.md

 ### Other useful things
 - Refactor (rename all instances of) a variable with right click -> refactor -> rename
-- Ctrl + \[ to go back to wherever your cursor was before
+- ⌘ + \[ to go back to wherever your cursor was before
-  - Ctrl + \] to move it forward
+  - ⌘ + \] to move it forward
-- Ctrl + O to search through Java files
+- ⌘ + O to search through Java files
-- Ctrl + / to comment out with single line comment(s)
+- ⌘ + / to comment out with single line comment(s)
-  - Ctrl + Shift + / to comment out with multiline comment
+  - ⌘ + Shift + / to comment out with multiline comment
-- Ctrl + F to search in file
+- ⌘ + F to search in file
-  - Ctrl + Shift + F to search in all files
+  - ⌘ + Shift + F to search in all files
-- Ctrl + R to find and replace in file
+- ⌘ + R to find and replace in file
-  - Ctrl + Shift + R to find and replace in all files
+  - ⌘ + Shift + R to find and replace in all files

-## Layout Stuff
+## Layouts
+Layouts live in the `res` folder, and are written in XML.
+There is a visual editor as well, which is more convenient for editing your layouts when they are less complex.

+### Views
+Any component on your screen, like a block of text, button, image, input field, etc, are called Views.
+Views have common attributes like height, width, and background, which can be set by default in the layout file, or set while the app is running in the Java (this is called *programmatically* changing an attribute).
+Any View can also be clicked and have code executed when it is clicked.

+### Different types of Layouts
+While each layout is a single file, layouts also represent a general View to contain other Views, meaning my `activity_main.xml` for MainActivity has only one root ConstraintLayout, but that in turn could have LinearLayouts, FrameLayouts, etc within it.
+The basic layouts are
+- **LinearLayout**: Display the Views in order, with attributes controlling the "weight".
+For example, if there are two Buttons with weight 1 and weight 2, and a vertical orientation, the first Button will take up 1/3 the height of the layout and the second will take up 2/3.
+- **FrameLayout**: Wraps a single View.
+This is pretty common for workarounds, for example, I've used this before to wrap an input field that I want to be pressable, but not editable.
+Make the FrameLayout clickable, and the EditText unclickable.
+- **ScrollView**: Wraps a single View, but allows it to scroll if it doesn't fit.
+Typically this single View is another layout to allow for more than one item.
+- **ConstraintLayout**: Place Views relative to each other using attachments called "constraints".
+There are different types of constraints and a relatively complex system, but a versatile visual editor allows easy building of complex layouts.
+- **RelativeLayout**: Relatively (hey gottem) outdated because of the newer and cleaner ConstraintLayout, but widely used in the industry.
+I honestly don't know how to use these, but you're probably not ever going to want to create a new RelativeLayout.
+- **AbsoluteLayout**: A relic of prehistoric times.
+No idea what they're for since they were obsolete way before I learned Android.
+You can find them in museums, but don't touch the glass.

+### Constraint Layout editor

 ### Asset Studio

-### Constraint Layout editor

-## Java Stuff
+## Java

 ## Other Tools